kkibria/slideshow-dist/md/chfrontmatter.md

 front of a microphone.
 ```

-To use this template we can define variable `artist` with value `John`.
+To use this template we can define a variable named `artist` with value `John`.
-At render time, all instances of \{{ `artist` }}
+As a result, all instances of \{{ `artist` }}
-will be replaced by `John`.
-In another place you can reuse the template
+will be replaced by `John` at slide render time.
+This way, you can reuse the same template at different places
-and apply a different value.
+while applying different values.

 ## Configuration variables
 ```